Queuni/Defense-Grid/README.md

 - Clean up the formatting and run the linter on the changed files

 - Clean up duplicate logic between the sync and async code paths

+- Refactor exports so the public API is clearer and easier to use